hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter1.md

 $$
 where, once again, $d_{trans} = L/R$, where $L$ is the packet size.

 The `instantaneous throughput` at any instant of time is the rate (in bits/sec) at which Host B is receiving the file.
-If the file consists of $F$ bits and the transfer takes $T$ seconds for Host $B$ to receive all $F$ bits, then th `average throughput` of the file transfer is $F/T$ bits/sec.
+If the file consists of $F$ bits and the transfer takes $T$ seconds for Host $B$ to receive all $F$ bits, then the `average throughput` of the file transfer is $F/T$ bits/sec.

 ![1_19](res/1_19.png)